 In April 2016, we were named as a defendant in litigation filed by Research Corporation Technologies, Inc. (RCT) in the U.S. District Court for the District of Arizona.
 RCT is seeking damages for breach of contract, unjust enrichment, and conversion related to processes used to manufacture certain products, including Humalog and Humulin.
 In October 2021, the court issued a summary judgment decision in favor of RCT on certain issues, including with respect to a disputed royalty.
 Both parties filed motions for reconsideration, which were denied.
-We filed supplemental summary judgment motions.
-A temporary stay on the proceedings was lifted in April 2023, but a trial date has not been set.
+We filed supplemental summary judgment motions, which the court denied.
+A trial date has not been set.
 Potential damages payable under the litigation, if finally awarded after an appeal, could be material but are not currently reasonably estimable.
 This matter is ongoing.

-Note 9: Other Comprehensive Income (Loss)
+Note 10: Other Comprehensive Income (Loss)

-The following tables summarize the activity related to each component of other comprehensive income (loss) during the three months ended June 30, 2023 and 2022:
+The following tables summarize the activity related to each component of other comprehensive income (loss) during the three months ended September 30, 2023 and 2022: